bullmoose20/Plex-Stuff/pyprogs/README.md

 [Back to top](#scripts)

-The "fix_added_at.py" script is a Python utility designed for interacting with a Plex server to update the track titles in music libraries.
-With customizable options, it allows users to switch between sentence case and title case for track titles.
-Additionally, the script provides the option to apply changes directly to the Plex server or generate a detailed report without making modifications.
+The fix_added_at.py script is designed to correct the added_at metadata for media items in a Plex library.
+It identifies media items whose underlying files have been modified after their original added_at timestamp.
+The script then prompts the user to confirm the changes before applying them.
+This ensures that the Plex library accurately reflects the modification time of the media files.

 Open a powershell prompt and navigate to `pyprogs` folder